Supporting Educators • Promoting Learning

 To understand why accuracy matters in piano playing, we need to understand what it is; accuracy is a matter of intention:

-- in notated music, accuracy is realising the composer’s written intentions
+Accuracy is realising the composer’s written intentions

-- in improvised music, accuracy is realising our own aural and creative intentions
+Accuracy is realising our own aural and creative intentions

 Nor is accuracy just about playing the “correct” notes, fingering and timing.
 We might just as appropriately use the word accuracy in relation to tempo, flow, dynamics, articulation, balance, voicing, and even stylistic suitability.